Skip to Content

 2011

-25 July 2011 - The Department of Education and Training Western Region (DETW) and Catholic Education Office Bathurst (CEOB) had a combined Training day at Canobolas Rural Technology High School.
+25 July - The Department of Education and Communities Western Region (DECW) and Catholic Education Office Bathurst (CEOB) had a combined Training day at Canobolas Rural Technology High School.
 The developed resources and teaching/ learning model were enthusiastically received by the participants as they were introduced to telescopes, researching for telescope targets and working through techniques for colour imaging (see Outputs).
-Video Conferencing training sessions reinforced the knowledge, skills and confidence to work on the project.
+Our thanks to Anne Marceau, Teaching and Learning Coordinator DETW, Warren Frew, Schools Education Consultant CEOB and Chris Condliffe, Principal Canobolas Rural Technology High School

-After researching targets in groups and presenting a 'case' for study of the target, each participant then created their own colour image to become familiar with the software.
-These were then judged by Prof. Quentin Parker, who gave an overview of what could be discovered in the colouring.
-All participants toured the room to also vote - some of the coloured images created at, and after by keen particpants, are displayed on our Outputs page.
+After researching targets in groups and presenting a 'case' for study of the target, each participant created their own colour image to become familiar with the software.
+Prof. Quentin Parker judged them and gave an overview of what could be discovered in the colouring, then participants also voted on their favourite.
+Some coloured images are displayed on our Outputs page.
+Click for a larger version of the map

 CEOP_Clusters_areas